Cat offers a trimmed down off-road lineup for 2021

 Alterra 570

-The most affordable of the full-size Arctic Cat ATVs, the Alterra 570 is powered by a 545cc engine and boasts class-leading 10 inches of front and rear suspension travel,1050-pound towing capacity, and 11 inches of ground clearance.
-A model equipped with electronic power steering, HD front bumper, aluminum wheels, and 3000-pound winch is also available.
-Prices start at $6099.
+The Alterra 570 is powered by a 545cc engine and boasts class-leading 10 inches of front and rear suspension travel,1050-pound towing capacity, and 11 inches of ground clearance.
+Two different trim levels are offered, both of which come with electronic power steering, including the Alterra 570 EPS ($7699).
+Move up to the Alterra 570 EPS SE ($8999) and you get overmolded plastic front and rear racks (vs. steel racks), premium front bumper, HD tow hooks, and a 3000-pound Warn winch.

-Cat’s current heavyweight ATV is the Alterra 700 EPS, which features a 695cc single-cylinder engine.
+Cat’s current heavyweight ATV is the Alterra 700 SE EPS ($10,099), which features a 695cc single-cylinder engine.
 It comes with all the same features as the 570 EPS, including 10 inches of suspension travel, 1050-pound towing capacity, 11 inches of ground clearance, HD bumper, aluminum wheels, and 3000-pound winch.

-Two-up fans should have a look at the Alterra TRV 500 and TRV 700.
-Both models offer a rear passenger seat, 10 inches of suspension travel, 1050-pound towing capacity, and 11 inches of ground clearance.
-The TRV 500 features a 443cc engine, while the TRV 700 boasts a 695cc mill.
-Prices start at $6799.
+Two-up fans should have a look at the Alterra TRV 700 EPS, which comes with a rear passenger seat, 10 inches of suspension travel, 1050-pound towing capacity, and 11 inches of ground clearance.
+It is powered by the same 695cc mill as the Alterra 700.
+Prices start at $9999.

 Wildcat XX